codeface-io/LSPService/README.md

 * [x] Extract general LSP type system (not LSPService specific) into package [SwiftLSP](https://github.com/flowtoolz/SwiftLSP)
 * [x] Build a Swift package that helps client editors written in Swift to use LSPService
     * Result: [LSPServiceKit](https://github.com/flowtoolz/LSPServiceKit)
-* [ ] As soon as [this PR](https://github.com/vapor/vapor/pull/2498) is done: Decline upgrade to Websocket protocol right away for unavailable languages, instead of opening the connection, sending feedback and then closing it again.
+* [ ] Since [this PR](https://github.com/vapor/vapor/pull/2498) is done: Decline upgrade to Websocket protocol right away for unavailable languages, instead of opening the connection, sending feedback and then closing it again.
+* [ ] The CLI must allow to set arguments and environment variables, not just the plain executable path
 * [ ] Persist language server configurations
-* [ ] **Milestone** General "releasability": professional CLI, failure tolerance, expressive error logs ...
+* [ ] 💎 **Milestone** General "releasability": [professional CLI](https://github.com/apple/swift-argument-parser), failure tolerance, expressive error logs, versioning, upload binary ...
 * [ ] Explore whether this approach would actually fly with the Mac App Store review, because:
   * The editor app would need to encourage the user to download and install LSPService, but apps in the App Store are not allowed to lead the user to some website, at least as it relates to purchase funnels.
   * It could be argued that LSPService is more of a plugin that effects the behaviour of the editor app, which would break App Store rules.
+* [ ] Experiment again with python language servers (and get one to work)
+* [ ] Get this project out there: documentation, promo, collaboration, contact [potential client apps](https://github.com/CodeEditApp/CodeEdit) etc. ...
 * [ ] Ensure sourcekit-lsp can be used to support C, C++ and Objective-c
-* [ ] Consider adding a web frontend for managing language servers.
+* [ ] Make the web frontend fully equivalent to the CLI and also pretty.
 Possibly use [Plot](https://github.com/JohnSundell/Plot)
+* [ ] What about clients which can't be released in the app store anyway and want to use LSPService as an imported Swift package rather than a local webservice?
+This requires moving more functionality to SwiftLSP and defining a precise boundary/abstraction for it.
-* [ ] Enable serving multiple clients who need services for the same language at the same time
+* [ ] Enable serving multiple clients who need services for the same language at the same time?